• News

 The Autumn Symposium: “Between Earth and Sky”.

 Themes and Subjects for Sessions include some in our continuing series and others.
-For example, we could explore further aspects in our continuing series on
+Those subjects and interests are described, for example:

 • for our 2022 Symposia and